 The Roman Forum is a labyrinth of ruins – crumbling columns and walls overgrown with weeds and wildflowers.
 Once the centre of public life in Rome, with its courthouses, temples, and even venues for gladiatorial combat, now all that remains are some evocative fragments.

 One of the better-preserved temples is the Temple of Vesta, at the eastern edge of the Forum.
 Vesta, the Roman goddess of the home, was one of the most important deities in Ancient Rome, but it is her priests, the Vestal Virgins, who have captured the imaginations of subsequent generations.
-Our guide will show you their house and temple, so you can learn all about the lives of the Vestal Virgins our Private Colosseum Tour & Ancient Rome.
+Our guide will show you their house and temple, so you can learn all about the lives of the Vestal Virgins our Private Colosseum Tour with Ancient Rome.

 These women led extraordinary lives, utterly different from those of their contemporaries.
 At the age of only six or seven, they were selected for the priesthood and sworn to celibacy for thirty years.
 As children they would have had little understanding of the enormous commitment they were making, beginning a life of extreme contrasts and contradictions that could end in comfortable retirement or cruelly premature death.

 Vestal virgins were chosen from highborn families and were granted privileges that would have been unimaginable for other women in Ancient Rome.
 They could own property, vote, and write a will.
 They had the best seats at public games, and they even had the power to free condemned prisoners and slaves.
 A condemned man on his way to his execution only had to catch a glimpse of a Vestal Virgin to be freed.
 For an in-depth exploration of the role these extraordinary women played in ancient society, check out our Women of Rome virtual tour.